The Learner's Journey Social Lab

 FIT-FOR-PURPOSE IN THE REAL WORLD

 Solutions grounded in equity

 The work of the Social Lab is grounded in the journeys of learners who face disadvantage within the current dominant systems and will explore how we could better recognise and assess learning from their perspective through four lenses.
-Starting from this place of equity, we hope to design solutions that are fit-for-purpose and inclusive of the needs of all students - no matter who they are, where they live or what school they attend.
+Starting from this place of equity, we went about designing solutions that are fit-for-purpose and inclusive of the needs of all students - no matter who they are, where they live or what school they attend.

 Learner as the person

 Learning in a setting